Buildstarted/buildstarted.com/_posts/2012-09-10-the-parrot-grammar.md

     ul > #sample-id
     <ul><li id="sample-id"></li></ul>

-You can shortcut common attributes such as <code style="display:inline;">type</code> as well.
-For instance when adding an input element you can specify it's type by adding a <code style="display:inline;">:</code> followed by type.
+You can shortcut common attributes such as `type` as well.
+For instance when adding an input element you can specify it's type by adding a `:` followed by type.

     input:text
     input:radio